 Level 1 is plan reconsideration.
 The beneficiary requests that the plan reconsider its denial.
 The plan must respond within 30 days for standard requests and 72 hours for expedited requests.
 The reconsideration must be reviewed by individuals who were not involved in the original denial decision.
 If the request involves clinical judgment, the reviewer must be a physician with appropriate clinical expertise.

 Level 2 is the Independent Review Entity (IRE).
-If the plan upholds the denial at Level 1, the case automatically advances to the IRE.
-The IRE for Medicare Advantage is Maximus Federal Services (1-833-919-0198).
-The IRE is independent of the plan and reviews the case afresh.
-The IRE must respond within 30 days for standard requests and 72 hours for expedited requests.
-The IRE's decision is binding unless reversed at a higher level.
+If the plan upholds the denial at Level 1, the plan must automatically forward the case to the Part C IRE, a contractor independent of the plan that reviews the case afresh.
+As of May 1, 2026, the CMS Part C IRE contractor is C2C Innovative Solutions, Inc.; MAXIMUS Federal Services was the prior contractor and processed requests received through April 30, 2026.
+The IRE must respond within 30 days for standard requests and 72 hours for expedited requests, and its decision is binding unless reversed at a higher level.

 Level 3 is an Administrative Law Judge (ALJ) hearing.
-If the IRE upholds the denial and the amount in controversy exceeds the applicable minimum threshold (adjusted annually by CMS), the beneficiary can request an ALJ hearing.
+If the IRE upholds the denial and the amount in controversy is at least $200 for calendar year 2026 (a threshold CMS adjusts annually for inflation), the beneficiary can request an ALJ hearing.
 ALJ hearings are conducted by the HHS Office of Medicare Hearings and Appeals.
 The beneficiary can present evidence, call witnesses, and have legal representation.

-Level 4 is the Medicare Appeals Council (MAC).
-If the ALJ rules against the beneficiary, the beneficiary can request review by the MAC, which sits within the HHS Departmental Appeals Board.
+Level 4 is the Medicare Appeals Council.
+If the ALJ rules against the beneficiary, the beneficiary can request review by the Council, which sits within the HHS Departmental Appeals Board.

 Level 5 is federal district court.
-If the MAC rules against the beneficiary and the amount in controversy exceeds the applicable minimum threshold (adjusted annually by CMS), the beneficiary can file suit in federal district court.
+If the Council rules against the beneficiary and the amount in controversy is at least $1,960 for calendar year 2026 (also adjusted annually by CMS), the beneficiary can file suit in federal district court.

 Coverage criteria standardization in detail

-The new 42 CFR 422.138 is the foundation of the 2024 reforms.
-It requires Medicare Advantage plans to use Original Medicare coverage criteria for basic Medicare-covered services.
-The regulation specifies that "basic" benefits are those covered under Original Medicare under Sections 1812 and 1832 of the Social Security Act, including inpatient hospital services, skilled nursing facility services, home health services, hospice care, durable medical equipment, physician services, and laboratory services.
+The 2024 coverage-criteria rules are the foundation of the reforms.
+They require Medicare Advantage plans to use Original Medicare coverage criteria for basic Medicare-covered services, and the prior authorization approval-finality protection is codified at 42 CFR 422.138.
+"Basic" benefits are those covered under Original Medicare under Sections 1812 and 1832 of the Social Security Act, including inpatient hospital services, skilled nursing facility services, home health services, hospice care, durable medical equipment, physician services, and laboratory services.

 Continuity of care protections

 Under the 2024 rule, mid-treatment reauthorization is generally prohibited for stable patients.
-The plan must honor the approved prior authorization for the entire course of treatment.
-Reauthorization may only be required when the treatment plan substantively changes (for example, a new drug is added, the dosage materially increases, or the goal of treatment changes).
+The plan must honor the approved authorization for the entire course, and reauthorization may be required only when the treatment plan substantively changes (a new drug is added, the dosage materially increases, or the goal of treatment changes).

 The continuity of care provisions also apply across plan years.
-If a beneficiary switches MA plans at Open Enrollment (October 15 through December 7) and the new plan year begins January 1, the new plan must honor the approved prior authorization from the prior plan for in-progress treatment.
+If a beneficiary switches MA plans at Open Enrollment (October 15 through December 7) and the new plan year begins January 1, the new plan must honor the approved prior authorization from the prior plan for in-progress treatment and provide at least a 90-day transition period for that active course of treatment.
 The new plan cannot demand reauthorization mid-cycle.
 This protection is particularly important for cancer patients, chronic disease patients, and others receiving extended courses of treatment.

 Clinical criteria publication